 - Appropriateness of the scope of the project in terms of funding and time frame

 - Appropriateness of the methodology

-- Resident/fellow-initiated requests must be sponsored by an AP or CP faculty member
+- Resident/fellow-initiated requests must be sponsored by a Pathology Department faculty member

 The grant application should be single spaced, 11-12 Arial or Times New Roman font with 1 inch margins.
-It should be submitted as an electronic file (PDF or Word document) by email to Vanessa Topete.
 The format of the grant submission is as follows:

-- Due: The requests for proposals will be issued on March 1 and September 1st annually, and should be submitted by March 31 and September 30 respectively.
+- Due: The requests for proposals will be issued on March 1 and September 1 annually, and should be submitted by March 30 and September 30 respectively.
 Please note: For 2023, request proposals will be issued on March 1 and November 1, and should be submitted by March 30 and November 30.

-- Title: Include the title of the application, name of the principal investigator and the participating faculty, residents or fellows and their roles on the project.
+- Title: Include the title of the application, name of the principal investigator and the participating faculty, residents, trainees, or fellows and their roles on the project.